t-costa/CPC-Problems/Leaders in Array/README.md

-# Solution of the "Leaders in Array" problem
+# Leaders in array problem

 ### Description
 The solution is really easy.
 To find all the elements in the array larger than the elements following them